phytec/kivy-demo/README.md

 2. Install the package: `pip install --editable .`
 3. Launch the program with: `kivydemo`

 If you use the the image with meta-phykivy, you just have to follow the last step.

+> NOTES: if you want to test the video player on your virtual environment, you need to have at least one of the provider for video available.
+If that's not the case, you can can do the following
+> ```(myenv)$ pip install ffpyplayer```

+For the camera, no idea how to make it work in the virtual environment for the moment.

 ## Credits